 - Long and shortboard surfing competitions for local clubs as well as national and international events

 - Competitions for other surf craft including SUP, bodyboarding, kneeboarding, waveskis and bodysurfing

 - There are 100 primary schools and 21 secondary schools on the Gold Coast.

 - Of these 120 plus schools, only two offer surfing as a school sport.
 All offer sports such as swimming, athletics, netball and soccer.
 We believe that with a safe, consistent and controlled environment that our facility can offer, many more Gold Coast schools will add surfing to their curriculum as a regular sports activity, as well as holding interschool and interstate surfing competitions at our venue, as they do with every other sport.

 The facility can be used to host corporate events as well as private celebrations whereby a group hires out a surf break for an hour or a day, along with catering and conference facilities.

 According to the 2015 Theme Entertainment Association Report, Wet & Wild Gold Coast attracts 1.2m visitors per annum.

-Anticipated revenue on 600,000 attendees per annum are estimated to be at least $42M per annum.
+Anticipated revenue from 600,000 attendees per annum is estimated to be at least $42M per annum.